September 05, 2012

 "There are so many things that can get tripped off.
-The brain doesn't have signposts," said Berger, MD, FACS, FAANS, professor and chair of the UCSF Department of Neurological Surgery and director of the UCSF Brain Tumor Center.
+The brain doesn't have signposts," said Dr. Berger, professor and chair of the UCSF Department of Neurological Surgery and director of the UCSF Brain Tumor Center.

 To improve neural navigation, he pioneered two brain-mapping techniques that have transformed approaches to tumor surgery.
 That's why Berger will be among the UCSF physicians and scientists appearing Thursday, Sept.
 20 at Dreamforce 2012 at San Francisco's Moscone Center, leading separate sessions that address one theme: "Innovating to Improve Health Outcomes."

-After an introduction to the "UCSF: Unusual Thinkers" track by UCSF Chancellor Susan Desmond-Hellmann, MD, MPH, and Mark Laret, chief executive officer of UCSF Medical Center and UCSF Benioff Children's Hospital, Desmond-Hellmann will explore social media's potential to make a difference in personal and global health.
+After an introduction to the "UCSF: Unusual Thinkers" track by UCSF Chancellor Susan Desmond-Hellmann and Mark Laret, chief executive officer of UCSF Medical Center and UCSF Benioff Children's Hospital, Desmond-Hellmann will explore social media's potential to make a difference in personal and global health.

 Berger, current president of the American Association of Neurological Surgeons, will discuss his breakthroughs in brain mapping, which help avoid damage to motor, language and sensory functions.
 First, he pioneered subcortical mapping, which allows surgeons to find neural pathways deep inside.
 "Early mapping just found the head of the jellyfish," he said.
 "I found the tentacles."